 Kitchen 2: The Big Decisions

 Nothing is more important to the final product then working from a carefully considered plan.
 The next most important thing, especially since we all know what happens to the best laid plans in the end, is having excellent quality materials.
 If you use solid, well built materials, then it’s hard to end up with a project that looks like anything but professional.
+Transforming your space with the innovative designs from this company of living wall experts, who specialize in creating lush, vertical gardens that enhance any environment.
+For those handling roofing projects, sourcing top-notch materials is crucial, and finding reliable suppliers can make all the difference like this site https://commercial-roofing.org.uk/ offered the best options available.
+The glass garden rooms can also provide an elegant solution for transforming outdoor spaces in to luxurious extensions of your home, combining style with functionality.
 Unfortunately, having the best can bust the wallet pretty quickly – thus the art form of material sourcing is born.

 Admittedly, the expense budget was considerably higher then it was when we redesigned the Stronghold kitchen but the process was much the same.
 Where did we feel we could save a few dollars?
 Where did we want to splurge?
 What compromises would we be okay with in the name of our budget?
 As unsexy as it is, I recommend starting off a big project like this with a dollar amount in mind and start window shopping – AKA: cruising the internet for prices and links.
 In my world, that always ends up looking something like this.
 And yes, in case you’re wondering that is the exact tracker I used for most of the downstairs project.
 The shopping list is incomplete and missing a bunch of stuff, but I had already started getting cabinet quotes separately, and the project piece referring to the laundry?
 Yeah – that changed completely.
 But the thing to keep in focus here is that when a change was made we were able to measure it against the intent and cost of the original decision.